Cardinal-Cryptography/aleph-node/contracts/README.md

 start   now    deadline
 ```

-## Blue Button
+## EarlyBirdSpecial

-There is a pre-minted amount of red tokens (a classic ERC20).
+There is a pre-minted amount of tokens (a classic ERC20 standard).
-Users are rewarded for clicking as early on as possible, which should lead to them pushing the definite end of the game far into the future.
+Users are rewarded for pressing as early on as possible:

 ```
 score = deadline - now
 ```

 There are two built-in incentives:
-* playing for score: If you clicked in the 10th second of TheButton's life set for example to 900 blocks you get rewarded based on score of 900-10=890 (and the button's life now will end at block 910).
+* playing for the score: If you clicked in the 10th second of TheButton's life, which is set for example to 900 blocks, you get rewarded based on the score of 900-10=890 (and the button's life now will end at block 910).
 * playing to be ThePressiah: the last player to click gets 50% of the total reward pool.

-## Red Button
+## BackToTheFuture

-Similar to the Blue Button, but in this scenario the rewards are reversed - players get rewarded for extending the button's life further into the future, i.e.:
+In this scenario the rewards are reversed - players get rewarded for extending the button's life further into the future, i.e.:

 ```
 score = now - start
 ```

+Just like before The Pressiah gets 50% of the total reward pool.

 ## Yellow Button